Resources for editors, designers, and instructors

 - I’ve done a number of webinars and conference sessions on working with self-publishing authors.
 If you belong to an editors’ organization, check their store.
 The latest (read: best) version is the one I did for Communication Central’s 2021 Be a Better Freelancer® conference, available from NAIWE.

 - The book production flowchart I offer to clients in exchange for filling out a project questionnaire is a distillation of the webinar material.
 It is available to you as well.
 It will help you contextualize your role in the overall workflow.
 I’ll send you an 8½″ × 11″ PDF free in exchange for completing the form below.
 A high-resolution 18″ × 24″ poster is available at andslash.com.
 Or you can squint at a low-res image here for free.
 (Click to enlarge.)

 - If you are new to working with individual authors, you will want to have a good contract.
 Lawyer and fellow editor Karin Cather and I wrote a small book, The Paper It’s Written On: Defining your relationship with an editing client, that you will find helpful.
-If you are in the US, order the print book directly from andslash.com and get free shipping (and better paper and printing quality than you get from Amazon).
-If you want the ebook or if you are not in the United States, order from Amazon.
+You can order the print book or ebook from Amazon.